The Leader Nobody Prepared You to Be

 Harvard psychologist Matthew Killingsworth's study of 15,000 people found that mind-wandering accounts for nearly half our waking hours, and is a better predictor of unhappiness than our actual activities.

 This is what I specialize in.
-Not teaching you to "manage stress."
-Teaching you to connect to yourself through a number of research based techniques, and tools that work quickly.
+Not teaching you how to "manage stress."
+Teaching you how to connect to yourself through a number of research based techniques, and tools that work quickly to get your social and emotional capacities back online.

 Under Two Weeks to Results